dhuberdeau/matlab-hpc-tutorial/README.md

 sbatch example_batch.sh
 ```

-Specify inputs to a function using bash scripting.
+Specify inputs to a function using batch scripting.
 - Variables can be defined in your batch job, then referenced by including a leading $

 ```